Cairi-S/vegan-Glasgow/documentation/TESTING.md

 *Header*

 - Confirm the visible navbar items are Home, Restaurant, My Profile, Add Review and Log In.
-- Clicking the logo and Home items and ensure they reload the Home page.
+- Clicking the logo and 'Home' items and ensure they reload the Home page.
-- Clicking the Restaurant item and ensure it loads the all restaurants page.
+- Clicking the 'Restaurant' item and ensure it loads the all restaurants page.
-- Clicking the My Profile item and ensure it loads the My Profile page.
+- Clicking the 'My Profile' item and ensure it loads the My Profile page.
-- Clicking the Add Review item and ensure it loads the Add Review page.
+- Clicking the 'Add Review' item and ensure it loads the Add Review page.
-- Clicking the Log Out item and ensure it loads the Log Out page.
+- Clicking the 'Log Out' item and ensure it loads the Log Out page.

 *Footer*